 The Niagara Falls is one of the most famous tourist destinations in the world.
-If you didn’t know much about The Niagara Falls in the first place or want to brush up on your knowledge, this list provides all the important and mind-blowing facts that you might not have known about these spectacular waterfalls.
+If you’re looking to brush up on your knowledge, this list provides all the interesting and mind-blowing facts about these spectacular waterfalls.

 The Niagara Falls is in fact made up of three different waterfalls known as the America Falls, the Bridal Veil Falls, and the Horseshoe Falls.